Daveawb/Laravel-Datatables/README.md

 For the mean time you will need to use the old 1.9.x API that is still compatable with 1.10.x.
 You can find the docs at [the legacy Datatables site](http://legacy.datatables.net/).

+## Supported datatables components
+- Client side column re-ordering
+- Per column sorting
+- Global search
+- Search in a specific column
+- Set number of rows to return
+- Filtered and Total rows

+All components above work without any extra intervention.
+In the next release there will be the ability to send back named attributes per row such as `DT_ROWCLASS` and any other data you want to return, per row or if you want in the top level of the returned JSON.

 #Requirements
 - >= PHP 5.4
 - >= Laravel 4.1.*